djnolan/portfolio-jekyll/_projects/kids-apps.md

 {% include inline-wide-split.html inline_img1='martha_pieces.jpg' inline_img2='martha_board.jpg' alt1="" alt2="" class1='border' class2='border' %}

 FPO text I spent three years figuring out how to teach math to preschoolers using iPads in the classroom.

+{% include inline-col.html inline_img='martha_sounds.jpg' class='border' alt="" %}

+FPO text I spent three years figuring out how to teach math to preschoolers using iPads in the classroom.

+{% include inline-wide-split.html inline_img1='martha_balltoss.jpg' inline_img2='martha_cards.jpg' alt1="" alt2="" class1='border' class2='border' %}

+## First 8 Studios

+Intro text I spent three years figuring out how to teach math to preschoolers using iPads in the classroom.
+Our team's goal was to design a piece of a preschool curriculum featuring eight iPad games, a teacher's guide and hands-on activities.
+In order to reach that goal our team would have to rethink the way we approached making educational games.